FSCDA ~ CONDITIONS OF ENTRY (Effective 1st January 2019)

 COMPETITION – It is the responsibility of all competitors to be aware of the Rules of this Competition, which will be held in accordance with the current EA dressage rules (as amended).
 These can be found on the EA website.
-This event follows the new EA category of Closed Unrestricted and Closed Restricted.
-The FSCDA Organising Committee reserves the right to alter, amend or cancel any section of the program without notice.
+This event follows the EA categories of Closed Unrestricted (open to financial members of FSCDA and/or EA), Closed Restricted (open to financial members of FSCDA only), and Official Competitive (must be a financial member of EA and horses and ponies must have current registration with EA).
+The FSCDA Organising Committee (OC) reserves the right to alter, amend or cancel any section of the program without notice.

-SCRATCHINGS – Scratchings will be taken up to the closing date.
-Scratchings after the closing date will receive a refund provided a vet or doctor’s certificate is issued no later than 24 hours after the Event and supplied to FSCDA.
-The Rider Admin Levy will be retained for ALL scratchings.
+SCRATCHINGS – Scratchings will be taken up to the closing date and refunded in full.
+Scratchings after the closing date will receive a refund, less the Rider Levy, provided a vet or doctor’s certificate is issued no later than 24 hours after the Event and supplied to FSCDA.
 Please notify any scratching ASAP to help with the smooth running of the competition.

 DRAW – The draw will be emailed to the Club’s Members and posted on the FSCDA website www.fscda.com.au by the Friday afternoon prior to the event.
 Draw position cannot be changed without permission of the Organising Committee.
 It is the competitor’s responsibility to check the draw upon arrival as it may vary.
 Times will be strictly adhered to.
 The time on the draw is the time you should enter the arena at A, not the time you report to the judge.
+There is no need to stop and talk to the judge; simply ride past each judge ensuring that your bridle number can be clearly seen.
 Failure to ride on time can result in elimination.

 PREPARATORY TESTS – Junior Preparatory Tests are open to a Junior rider (under 16 years of age at 1st January) and horse combination that have not scored 70% or above in any Preliminary test.
-Open Preparatory tests are open to non-junior rider and horse combinations that have not won three (3) Preparatory Tests (with minimum 5 competitors in each event) or scored 70% or above in any Preliminary Test.
+Open Preparatory tests are open to non-junior rider and horse combinations that have not won three (3) FSCDA Preparatory Tests within a calendar year (with minimum 5 competitors in each event) or scored 65% or above in any FSCDA Preliminary Test.
 Combinations who no longer qualify for Preparatory can still compete at this level but must ride Hors Concours (non-competitive) and declare their intention to do so, at time of entry.

 CALLERS – Allowed.